cowprotocol/cow-amm/docs/amm.md

 Some feed like Forex and commodity pair will not avaliable outside their market hours.
 Consider setting `2 days` as backoff duration for those address.

-If foundry is available in your system, you can generate the bytes calldata with the following command:
+If Foundry is available in your system, you can generate the bytes calldata with the following command:
 ```sh
 token0Feed=0x1111111111111111111111111111111111111111
 token1Feed=0x2222222222222222222222222222222222222222